Karaka-Management/oms-Script/Docs/Help/en/introduction.md

 # Introduction

-The **Helper** module is a very powerful module which allows users to create custom tools/helpers and make them available to other users.
+The **Script** module is a very powerful module which allows users to create custom tools/scripts and make them available to other users.
 A very common use case is to create custom reports which can be based on the Karaka database but also on data from other databases.
-Other examples could be a helper to generate recurring mailings based on data stored in the database or small applications for storing and managing data.
+Other examples could be a scripts to generate recurring mailings based on data stored in the database or small applications for storing and managing data.

 ## Target Group

-The target group for this module is every organization which would like to create customized helper & reports while still integrating and managing them through the Karaka application.
-The implementation of such helpers requires programming knowledge in PHP and potentially JavaScript.
+The target group for this module is every organization which would like to create customized scripts & reports while still integrating and managing them through the Karaka application.
+The implementation of such scripts requires programming knowledge in PHP and potentially JavaScript.

 # Setup